 DNP, FNP-BC, PMNP-BC, APRN

-Marlene Brennen, DNP, FNP-BC, PMNP-BC, APRN is pursuing a PhD at Florida Atlantic University, Christine E. Lynn College of Nursing (FAU CON) where she is an Assistant Professor teaching at both the graduate and undergraduate levels.
+Marlene Brennen, DNP, FNP-BC, PMNP-BC, APRN is pursuing a PhD at Florida Atlantic University, Christine E. Lynn College of Nursing (FAU) where she is an Assistant Professor teaching at both the graduate and undergraduate levels.
 Her PhD research phenomenon of interest is stress-driven epigenomics among African American pregnant women.
-In 2016, Dr. Brennen was fortunate to attend the Summer Genetic Institute (SGI), an intensive month of education and laboratory training on genetics and genomics, at the National Institute of Nursing Research (NINR).
+In 2016, Dr. Brennen attended the Summer Genetic Institute (SGI), an intensive month of education and laboratory training on genetics and genomics, at the National Institute of Nursing Research (NINR), and gained knowledge that informs her research focus.

 Dr. Brennen began her nursing career practicing medical/surgical nursing, then pediatric nursing in New York City.
-She later practiced as an advanced registered nurse practitioner in primary care and currently practices psychiatric mental health nursing part-time.
-She is an active member of the Florida Nurses Association, the Southern Nursing Research Society, the Renfrew Center and the Association of Black Nursing Faculty (ABNF) where she has presented both podium and poster presentations.
+She later practiced as an advanced registered nurse practitioner in primary care.
+She is an active member of the Florida Nurses Association, the Southern Nursing Research Society, the Renfrew Center, and the Association of Black Nursing Faculty (ABNF) where she has presented both podium and poster presentations.